 A pencil cactus can be readily propagated from cuttings.
 After taking a cutting, dip it in fresh water to stop the flow of latex, then allow the cutting to dry for a week and form a callous before potting it in moist sand or a cactus mix.
 During trimming and propagation, take protective measures to avoid getting the latex on your skin or in your eyes.

 Repot the succulent as needed, preferably during the warm season.
 To repot a pencil cactus, make sure the soil is dry before you begin.
 Gently remove the plant from the pot and knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot it.
+Place the plant in its new pot or planter and backfill with potting soil, spreading the roots out as you repot it.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.
 Your pencil cactus can be trimmed back if they become too large.
 Again, always wear protective clothing anytime you are handling this plant.